British Forces Broadcasting Service: Availability

-BFBS Television was broadcast in some areas as a terrestrial service in the clear using low-power transmitters to minimise "overspill" to non-service audiences and protect copyright.
+BFBS Television was broadcast in some areas as a terrestrial service in the clear using low-power transmitters to minimise signal overspill to non-service audiences and protect copyright.
 Despite this, it could be received in West Berlin, and its listings were carried in local German language magazines.
 However, the signal was largely confined to the British Sector, reflecting the situation with its American counterpart, AFN TV, whose signal was similarly limited to the American Sector.

 Until 1997, it was also widely available in Cyprus, but its signal was encrypted or confined to the Sovereign Base Areas of Akrotiri and Dhekelia.
 Following complaints from local broadcasters like Lumiere TV, which had bought local rights to show English football and other programming, the decision was made to encrypt the signal, starting with Nicosia in April 1997 and ending with Larnaca and Limassol in May 1998.
 The decision was criticised by MPs in an Early Day Motion.
-BFBS later ended terrestrial transmissions of its TV channel in Cyprus in January 2009.
+BFBS ended terrestrial transmissions of its TV channel in Cyprus in January 2009.

 However, as a result of card sharing by services personnel, BFBS TV (later BFBS 1) was available to unentitled viewers on the island, along with other channels until 2011, when an illegal pay-TV service was closed down in a joint operation by the Cyprus Police and the Audiovisual Anti-Piracy Alliance.

 In the Falkland Islands, SSVC TV was originally only available to entitled viewers in Mount Pleasant, and when a repeater in Sapper Hill was installed by civilians to relay the signal to Stanley in 1988, it was shut down owing to issues related to broadcasting rights for US programming.
 It was only on Christmas Eve of that year that the service became available to civilian residents.
 Initially this consisted of prerecorded programmes brought over on cassette from the UK, meaning that they were shown two weeks after the UK, However, in 1997, the channel, by now rebranded as BFBS, was broadcast via satellite, enabling news and sport to be shown on the same day as they had been shown in the UK, but timeshifted by three to four hours to take account of the time difference.
 This expanded the civilian terrestrial TV service as part of a digital upgrade, which included BFBS 1 and BFBS 2.
 BFBS 1 and 2 also became available to civilian audiences in Tristan da Cunha.

 British Forces and their families stationed at British Army Training Unit Suffield (BATUS), located at Canadian Forces Base Suffield in Canada, had access to BFBS 1, a limited amount of BFBS 2 and BFBS 3 and Sky News on a 7-hour timeshift from CET.
 During the day, the television channel that BFBS 2/3 broadcast on, played BFBS Radio 1.